 What is placenta previa?

-Partial placenta previa.
-The placenta is partially over the cervix.
+- Partial placenta previa.
+The placenta is partly over the cervix.

 What causes placenta previa?

 Researchers don't know what causes placenta previa.
 It is more likely to happen with

 - Tumors (fibroids) in the uterus.
 These are not cancer.

 - Past uterine surgeries or cesarean deliveries

 - Woman who is African American or of another nonwhite ethnic background

 What are the symptoms of placenta previa?